listrophy/ecstatic/README.md

 ├── config.rb
 ├── gh-pages
 └── site
     ├── assets
-    │   ├── images
+    ├── pages
-    │   ├── javascripts
+    ├── scripts
-    │   └── stylesheets
+    └── stylesheets
-    └── pages
-        └── index.haml
 ```

 When writing your website, you will focus almost exclusively on the `site` directory.
 While you're working on your site, you'll want to run `ecstatic server` and view its contents at [localhost:4567](http://localhost:4567).

 Ecstatic will automatically compile HAML files in `site/pages/` and SCSS files in `site/assets/stylesheets`.
-If you need need something like CoffeeScript compilation, then it should be fairly simple to add to `lib/ecstatic/watcher.rb`.
-Pull requests welcome!
+CoffeeScript and JavaScript files live in `site/assets/scripts` -- CoffeeScript will get compiled, while JavaScript files are merely copied into place.

 ## Deploying to GitHub Pages